D-Day Landings marathon

 Take advantage of special rates

-by registering before March 31, 2023
+by registering before January 31, 2025

-(valid for the D-Day Landings Marathon, the Pegasus Half Marathon and the 10 km - Crédit Agricole Normandie).
+(valid for the D-Day Landings Marathon, the Pegasus Half-Marathon and the 10km - Crédit Agricole Normandie).

-Each runner is unique
+Each rider is unique

 Free shuttles, pacers,